magepages/mpdocs/docs/promo-bar/index.md

   - **Add**: Click Add button if you want to create a promotion category.
 - **Allow Customer to Close Promo Bar**: Select **No** not to allow customers to close the promo bar.
 - **Auto Close Promo Bar After**: Admin set the time period for automatically closing the promo bar
-- **Auto-reopen schedule**: admin select the schedule to activate the promo bar again.
+- **Auto-reopen schedule**: admin select the schedule to re-open the promo bar after being closed.
+  - Note: Auto-reopen is activated when customers click **close** button.

 #### 1.2.
 Display Setting